 How do I hope with honesty towards myself?
 I have been carefully checking my heart over this process to make sure I’m staying balanced, and the last two weeks have been making hope come alive in my heart.
 Hope is concrete, reality.
 Fantasy is all in your head.

-And lately, my reality has been both terrible and wonderful at the same time.
+And lately, my reality has been both terrible and beautiful at the same time.

-Last week I did a shoot with the amazing Juliana Scodeler to try capture the moment and express what I’ve been lacking in words.
+Last week I did a shoot with the fantastic Juliana Scodeler to try capture the moment and express what I’ve lacked in words.
 (Insert photo ) That evening I walked the red carpet for “The gossies” and went home with the “Best Music Act” award.